slackernews/slackernews/docs/docs/domain.md

     --set service.tls.enabled=true
 ```

-For a virtual machine install, you will be prompted to updload your
+For a virtual machine install, you will be prompted to upload your
 certificate, private key, and CA certificate chain.